yyyhd/RISS/README.md

 ```
 ## Evaluation
 ### Reproducibility:
-To reproduce the results in our paper,please download the low-energy and minimized contrast-enhanced mammography image classification digital database [(CDD-CESM)](https://github.com/omar-mohamed/CDD-CESM-Dataset) and contrast-enhanced spectral mammography at Universitario Campus Bio-Medico [CESM@UCBM](http://www.cosbi-lab.it/cesmucbm/).
+To reproduce the results in our paper, please download the low-energy and minimized contrast-enhanced mammography image classification digital database [(CDD-CESM)](https://github.com/omar-mohamed/CDD-CESM-Dataset) and contrast-enhanced spectral mammography at Universitario Campus Bio-Medico [CESM@UCBM](http://www.cosbi-lab.it/cesmucbm/).

 ## Acknowledgements
-.

 ## Issues
 Please open new threads or address questions to sen.yang.scu@gmail.com